ngernest/simple-sub-records/README.md

-# Extensible Records
+# Simple-Sub with Extensible Records

-WIP - will change a lot
+Adapted from [Rodrigo Marques' implementation](https://github.com/marques-rodrigo/simple-sub-records) of algebraic subtyping with extensible records (ML Workshop 2022).

-See the original algorithm at [Simple-sub](https://github.com/LPTK/simple-sub)
+## Compiling & Running

-## Running
+- This project compiles with GHC 9.6.6.

-Build/run with cabal or ghc directly.
+- Run `stack build` to compile

-Running starts a repl that takes terms and produces types.
+- Run `stack exec` to start a REPL which takes in user-supplied terms (e.g. `succ`) and produces types.
 We add `extend term with {x = term}` to the original syntax.